CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Overlays.md

 > * Distant overlays are hidden; move camera closer to reveal them.

 **Some icons disappear from overlays if associated tool is not active**
-> * To reduce clutter and reduce lag, only _non-default_ customisations are shown (anything using default values is
+> * To reduce clutter and reduce lag, only _non-default_ customizations are shown (anything using default values is
     hidden).
 > * If a tool is active (on the [](Toolbar.md)), its associated overlay will always show full detail.